sachinbaralrmesh/Test/README.md

   git clone https://link-to-project
 ```

-Go to the project directory
+Open new terminal and go to the project directory

 ```bash
   cd service